What is Butane Honey Oil?

 - The resulting gooey, yellowish extracted substance often has the consistency of honey and is often called butane honey oil, or BHO.

 - The street names for BHO are wax, shatter, dab, budder, and butter.

 - The Drug Enforcement Administration (DEA) warns that BHO can be as much as four times stronger than traditional marijuana with a THC potency of 40-80 percent.
 BHO is often smoked.

 - Typically, individuals will take a small amount, or a “dab,” of the substance and either put it into an e-cigarette, vaporizer (“vape”) pen, or a specialized bong called an oil rig, which uses a blowtorch to vaporize the hash oil.
 Smoking BHO in this way is generally referred to as dabbing.
 People often like this method as it is virtually undetectable; when smoked in this manner, it does not give off the distinctive skunk-like odor of weed.
 The high may also be more intense and less is needed to feel the effects.

 - The Journal of Emergency Medical Services (JEMS) warns that BHO abuse is on the rise, leading to more incidents requiring emergency medical treatment.
 Both manufacturing and consuming BHO can be highly dangerous and unpredictable.

 Hazards of Butane Honey Oil

 Butane honey oil can be dangerous to extract and also hazardous to abuse.
 The risks associated with butane honey oil is as follows:

 - Explosion or fire: Butane is highly flammable.
-Manufacturing BHO has sent many people to the hospital with severe burns, the LA Times Breathing in the fumes while extracting butane honey oil can be dangerous and toxic as well.
+Manufacturing BHO has sent many people to the hospital with severe burns, according to this article in the LA Times.
+Breathing in the fumes while extracting butane honey oil can be dangerous and toxic as well.

 - Addiction: Marijuana is an addictive substance.
 A higher potency substance like butane honey oil may raise the risk for developing an addiction more rapidly.